 Members of the American College of Osteopathic Emergency Physicians (ACOEP), had established residency training programs in osteopathic emergency medicine.
 This was approved by the actions of the Council on Post-doctoral Training of the American Osteopathic Association.
 These representatives then prepared the Basic Documents and applied for jurisdiction in emergency medicine to the Advisory Board for Osteopathic Specialists (currently named the Bureau of Osteopathic Specialists) of the American Osteopathic Association.
 These documents were approved, and forwarded to the Board of Trustees of the American Osteopathic Association.
 The Board of Trustees in June, 1980, approved the creation of the AOBEM, and thus, the AOBEM was established in 1980.

 The initial Board of Directors included: James Budzak, D.O., FACOEP; Donald Cucchi, D.O., FACOEP; James Grate, D.O., FACOEP; Robert L. Hambrick, D.O., FACOEP; and Bruce Horton, D.O., FACOEP.
-The number of directors expanded by 1990 to twelve (which it remains today).
-Four directors are elected each year by the ACOEP board of directors.
+The number of directors expanded by 1990.

 Certification and Subspecialty (formerly CAQ) Certification are recommended by the AOBEM to the Bureau of Osteopathic Specialists (BOS).
 The BOS has the final authority on behalf of the American Osteopathic Association to grant these certifications.

-In 2003, the AOBEM initiated the Continuous Osteopathic Learning Assessment (COLA), which consists of annual on-line testing of assigned articles from the literature, and is required annually to qualify for the Formal Re-certification Examination (FRCE) every ten years.
+In 2003, the AOBEM initiated the Continuous Osteopathic Learning Assessment (COLA), which consists of annual on-line testing of assigned articles from the literature, and is required annually to qualify for the Cognitive Assessment every ten years.